Dave Cortese

 Bio

-Dave Cortese, 68, is the son of longtime California Assemblyman Dominic Cortese.
+Dave Cortese, 69, is the son of longtime California Assemblymember Dominic Cortese.
 After graduating from UC Davis and Lincoln Law School, he spent most of the next three decades on a local school board, the San Jose City Council and the Santa Clara County Board of Supervisors.
 He worked in finance, ranching and real estate and opened a private law practice.
-In the Senate, he authored legislation that will allow California inmates to wear religious headwear such as turbans behind bars.
-He’s married with four children.Â
+In the Senate, he authored legislation Gov. Gavin Newsom vetoed that would have allowed car dealers to tack on another $175 in fees to the cost of buying a vehicle.
+He’s married with four children.

 Leader Badges